thoughtram/blog/_posts/2014-11-18-the-anatomy-of-a-git-commit.md

 Remember that I said Git has integrity?
 You can't change a single thing about this commit without getting a different SHA-1 commit hash.
 Want to change the commit message?
 The commit message is part of the content that is used to produce the SHA-1 hash, changing it will change the commit hash.
 What if we just add a whitespace somewhere in `app.css`?
 Doesn't matter.
 The SHA-1 hash of `app.css` won't be `4c511f16ef2644854d04cabebfcecc82be0eb04f` anymore and that in turn will cause the `assets` tree object to not be `7cf2a17f3345635d59e063cffddd23573b6e4a75` anymore and that in turn will cause the root tree object to not be `9c435a86e664be00db0d973e981425e4a3ef3f8d` anymore.
 That's integrity.

-## Recap

-In this post, we explored what Git's long revision numbers are about and how they provided integrity using a solid cryptographic approach.

-Please note that I simplified some parts intentionally in order to reduce the noise and make the essence easier to grasp.
-If you like to dig deeper, I highly recommend to read up on the [Git's internals](http://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

-This post is part of a future blog series about Git internals and will also be part of our book [rebase - the complete guide on rebasing in git](https://leanpub.com/rebase-the-complete-guide-on-rebasing-in-git).

 *Update*

 It was [pointed out on reddit](http://www.reddit.com/r/git/comments/2mocvq/the_anatomy_of_a_git_commit/cm6unkp) that not only the metadata and the hash of the tree are hashed to become the commit hash but also the hash(es) of the parent commit(s).
 I left this out intentionally in order to lower the complexity of the post.
 For the curious reader, this is closer to what Git does in practice.